-Conventional: Supernaturally exercised power over something, whether actual (as in sorcery) or illusory (as in stage magic).
-In sorcery, the words of a spell can exercise power over a person, even though under natural law these words would have no such power.
-In stage magic, an illusionist can seem to produce a supernatural effect (e.g. causing someone to disappear), when actually he has produced only an illusion of that effect.
-More specifically, magic is the power to save (or heal) that we ascribe to our own separate self, to certain special people (see T-7.V.3-4), or to various external things (see the list in W-pI.50.1:3).
-These powers have no real power to save us, for they have no power at all.
-Like the stage magician, all they can do is rearrange illusions and thus produce an illusion of salvation.
+ACIM: Any power that purports to produce an effect that is impossible according to the real laws of the universe—God’s laws.
+God’s laws cannot be broken, and so this power, like stage magic, can only produce an illusion of that effect.
+More specifically, magic is the power to save (or heal) that we ascribe to our own separate self, to certain special people (see T-7.V.3-4), or to various external things, such as physical medicine (see the list in W-pI.50.1:3).
+These powers have no real power to save us, for salvation is of the mind and comes from a change of mind.
+Like the stage magician, all these devices can do is rearrange illusions and thus produce an illusion of salvation.
 Somewhere inside we know this, and so we only turn to magic when we believe that healing is impossible.
 From the Course’s standpoint, a doctor using medicine to cure the body is a magician using magical powers and potions to produce an illusion of healing—an illusion because what has been healed (the body) is illusory and what is real (the mind) remains unhealed.
 However, turning to such magic can sometimes be the best approach due to our high level of fear of true healing (see T-2.IV.4, T-2.V.2:5-6).
-The Course mentions two types of magic (see T-2.V.2:1): 1.
-Mindless magic, which means using external agents (such as physical medicine) to rearrange external conditions (such as the condition of the body).
-2. Miscreative magic, which means using the mind itself to directly rearrange external conditions.
+One can divide magic into roughly two kinds